mhearne-usgs/lsprocess/README.md

 nmax = 1e9 #optional maximum number of possible yes/no sample points (usually set to avoid memory issues) nsamp = 1e5 #optional number of total hazard and no-hazard sample points to collect. testpercent = 0.5 #Fraction of sampled points to be used for testing (1-testpercent) fraction will be used for training.
+Optional, defaults to 0

+#Optional Boolean (0 or 1) indicating whether presence of polygon in each grid cell is enough to turn that
+#into a yes pixel.
+Setting this to 0 presumes that the dx is relatively large, such
+#that creating a grid at that resolution will not tax the resources of the system.
+#Set this to 1 if doing high-resolution sampling of data, 0 if coarse (i.e., grid cells of 1km).
+touch_center = 0

-Optional, defaults to 0 extent = xmin,xmax,ymin,ymax OR convex #geographic extent within which to sample data.
+extent = xmin,xmax,ymin,ymax OR convex #geographic extent within which to sample data.
 Four numbers are interpreted as bounding box, the word convex will be interpreted to mean a convex hull.
 Default (not specified) will mean the bounding box of the hazard coverage.

 h1 = 100.0 #Minimum buffer size for sampling non-hazard points when input coverage takes the form of points.